 Restored from a century-plus-year-old mansion, the hotel features eight stylishly appointed rooms.
 Showcasing facilities and amenities of a true luxury hotel, Macalister Mansion features four outlets and a sun-kissed stylish outdoor pool, ideal for the family and with its own swim-up bar and plenty of space surrounding for lounging on loungers.

 MM boasts Penang’s finest contemporary fine dining restaurant, an all-day dining restaurant, Wine Bar, Cigar Divan, and a Whisky Bar.
 Macalister Mansion promises a quirky and sophisticated new lifestyle destination to relax and unwind.
 Macalister Mansion is proud to be the ONLY hotel in Malaysia to make the cut and be part of Design Hotels.

 The modern, urban hotel Hotel Jen Penang offers refurbished rooms and a restaurant with an excellent breakfast.

-Hotel Jen Penang is centrally located in the heart of Penang’s vibrant and bustling George Town and is situated within walking distance to the UNESCO World Heritage Site, as well as prime commercial and business areas and shopping malls.
+Hotel Jen Penang is centrally located in the heart of Penang’s vibrant and bustling George Town and is situated within walking distance of the UNESCO World Heritage Site, as well as prime commercial and business areas and shopping malls.

-Enjoy direct access to the main public transportation options such as the Central Area Transit (CAT shuttle buses), taxis, or trishaws with only a few steps from the hotel.
+Enjoy direct access to the main public transportation options such as the Central Area Transit (CAT shuttle buses), taxis, or trishaws, with only a few steps from the hotel.

-Newly redesigned rooms and suites feature distinct highlights of Penang blended with contemporary touches offering comfortable rooms to business and leisure travelers alike
+Newly redesigned rooms and suites feature distinct highlights of Penang blended with contemporary touches offering comfortable rooms to business and leisure travelers alike.

 No stay would be complete without a dip in the inviting outdoor pool, perfect for the family and to cool down after a day of sightseeing.